 If your child is going to be starting school for the first time, or returning after a long break, this list works perfectly as a back to school list of all the essentials you need to remember.

 To find out more about the Nexcare™ product range, click here.
 You can grab them at your local supermarket and pharmacy.

-I hope this school backpack checklist helps to make your life a little easier – grab yours here:
+I hope this school backpack checklist helps to make your life a little easier – grab yours here from my Resource Library: